Edinburgh Suburban and Southside Junction Railway: First proposals

-An Act for the ESS&SJR
+An act for the ES&SJR

 Over the following years the congestion and the difficulty of working through Waverley station increased further, and the proposed construction of the Forth Bridge from 1871, promising much more traffic to the NBR at Edinburgh, intensified the perception that a resolution must be implemented.
 A parliamentary bill was prepared by the North British Railway, although the line was to be built by a nominally independent company.

 The engineer Thomas Bouch was engaged to design a route from the complex of lines west of Haymarket to Portobello, and based on his work, an authorising act of Parliament for the Edinburgh Suburban and Southside Junction Railway was given royal assent as the Edinburgh Suburban and Southside Junction Railway Act 1880 (43 & 44 Vict. c. cxciv) on 26 August 1880.
 The capital was to be £22,500, and the NBR was to work the line for 50% of gross receipts.

 The line was to be nearly 7 mi in length from a triangular junction near Haymarket to a triangular junction near Portobello.
 Portobello was being developed at this time as a marshalling location for goods and mineral traffic destined for points west of Edinburgh; for the time being this included traffic for the train ferry at Granton.
 The Caledonian objected to the bill, and succeeded in getting three connecting spurs near Gorgie inserted into the act, although these were never constructed.

 However the Tay Bridge disaster of December 1879 fatally undermined confidence in Bouch's work, and the proprietors of the new Company decided to have the engineering design of the line reviewed, and this was done by George Trimble.
 A revised bill was submitted to the 1882 session of Parliament and this gained royal assent as the Edinburgh Suburban and Southside Junction Railway Act 1882 (45 & 46 Vict. c. cxlvii) on 24 July 1882.
 Capital was £225,000.
 Instead of running independently to Portobello, the line was now to adopt the old Edinburgh and Dalkeith Railway route, and double the track, from near Duddingston to Niddrie, continuing to Portobello, and also provide additional spurs towards Dalkeith.

 Although intended primarily for goods and mineral traffic, the topography of the route forced the inclusion of significant gradients, climbing at 1 in 88 westbound and 1 in 60 eastbound to Morningside.
 There was considered to be limited potential for local passenger traffic on the line; most of the route was remote and rural.
 It was hoped that the passenger traffic would build up over time.